Legal Notices – March 14, 2013: Lockhart and Caldwell County (Texas)

 Notice is hereby given that original Letters of Administration for the Estate of Cornelio Y. Gutierrez, Deceased, were issued on February 28, 2013, in Cause No. 9792-A, pending in the County Court of Caldwell County, Texas, to Alice Gutierrez.

-The residence of the Independent Administrator is Maxwell, Caldwell County, Texas.
+f the Independent Administrator is Maxwell, Caldwell County, Texas.
 The mailing address for presentment of claims is:

 Estate of Cornelio Y. Gutierrez, Deceased